gnulnx/anouman/README.md

     root    ALL=(ALL:ALL) ALL

+Now we will use ifconfig to determine the public ip address of our new server.

+    ifconfig

+Remember this information because we now want to log out and then log back in as our user anouman:

+    exit
+    ssh anouman@your.ip.address

+Assuming this worked that is create we are set to start the anouman tutorial

 **Step 1:** Switch to the python virtualenv you use for development.
         You are using virtualenv for python development right?
 If not Anouman should still work